dullemond/radmc3d-2.0/manual/sphinx/_build/html/_sources/overview.rst.txt

 but ``radmc3d`` can also run without it.
 In that case the user will have to write his/her own pre- and post-processing subroutines.

+.. _sec-requirements:

 Requirements
 ============

 The following pre-installed software is required:

-#. *Operating system: Unix-like (e.g.~Linux or MacOSX)*
+#. *Operating system: Unix-like (e.g. Linux or MacOSX)*

-   This package runs under Unix-like environment (e.g.~Linux or MacOSX), but has not been tested under Windows.
-There is no particular reason why it should not also run under Windows, but it would require different ways of file handling. {\em In this manual we always assume a Unix-like environment, in which we will make use of a bash command-line interface (CLI).} We will call this the *shell*.
+   This package runs under Unix-like environment (e.g. Linux or MacOSX), but has not been tested under Windows.
+There is no particular reason why it should not also run under Windows, but it would require different ways of file handling. *In this manual we always assume a Unix-like environment, in which we will make use of a bash command-line interface (CLI).* We will call this the *shell*.

 #. ``make`` or ``gmake``